Written by Vira Talingting.

 Motivation can come and go in a blink.
 You could be spitting output after output today, only to have your muse go missing tomorrow and have your productivity suffer for the next several days.
 Having solid habits to fall back on will help you function even when you are running on steam and coffee alone.

 Learn how to prioritize tasks that have more impact on the grand scheme of things

 Establishing a to-do list the night before is a personal favorite of mine when it comes to freelance productivity tips.

 When you start gaining and managing more clients, accomplishing your mounting number of daily tasks can be quite challenging.
 You also don’t want to drop a client or two unless you are prepared for the income dip that’s going to follow such decision.
 Listing down your tasks for tomorrow and making sure that put at the top the major and most pressing ones on the top of the list.

 Use tools to stay organized at work

-Tools play a vital role when it comes to maintaining efficient work from home routine.
-I use Google Docs for documenting all of my processes and collaborating with other freelancers.
-It is also where I write most of my blog pieces.
+Tools play a vital role when it comes to maintaining an efficient work-from-home routine.
+I use Google Docs for documenting all of my processes.
+This is what I also use when collaborating with other freelancers.
+It is where I write most of my blog pieces.
 For tracking the time I spend on each blog post, I use a tool called Pomello.
 It helps me keep focused by doing 25-minute sprints before taking a five to ten-minute rest.
 Rinse and then repeat the process.